MacSmithNZ/massageeden.co.nz/content/deluxe/index.md

 ### Your Personal Oasis

-Our qualified male and female therapists will arrive at your room fully equipped, including a massage table and all the necessary tools for your treatment.
+Our qualified therapists will arrive at your room fully equipped, including a massage table and all the necessary tools for your treatment.
 They will consult with you to understand your preferences and needs, ensuring a personalized and enjoyable experience.

 ### Expertise You Can Trust

-At Eden Spa Express, our therapists are not only highly skilled but also fully qualified.
+At Massage Eden De Luxe, our therapists are not only highly skilled but also fully qualified.
 Before joining our team, they undergo rigorous in-house training to guarantee the highest level of service.
 Rest assured, our focus is on your well-being, and we maintain a strictly non-sexual service policy.

 {{< image src="mobile massage" >}}